IsraaMoqbel/Expo-Workshop/README.md

 # Expo Workshop

 ## What is Expo?

 Expo is a framework and a platform for universal React applications.
 It is a set of tools and services built around React Native and native platforms that help you develop, build, deploy, and quickly iterate on iOS, Android, and web apps from the same JavaScript/TypeScript codebase. [check the docs here](https://docs.expo.io/versions/latest/)

 In other words, some cool guys decided to reduce our suffering by doing all the dirty work that we had to do with the mobile native code, deploying, and building so that we can just focus on what we're trying to build using our web development knowledge.

 with Expo you spend most of your time writing react code and no dealing with native source code, which is awesome, right? because we're basicly web developers so this is heaven to us!

-*BUT*, the sad thing is :cry: :cry: :cry: with all this magic there is some limitations, it doesn't contain all the libraries that you might need in your project and if you need one you just can't add it!
+_BUT_, the sad thing is :cry: :cry: :cry: with all this magic there is some limitations, it doesn't contain all the libraries that you might need in your project and if you need one you just can't add it!
 OR you can eject and lose all the magic that Expo offers you! :cry: :cry: :cry:

 Anyway for most of the projects this is not a problem unless you need something related to audio or video mostly.

+One last thing about how awesome Expo is; you don't need a Mac device to develop or build iOS apps :tada:

 ## Enough talking, Let's get to business